CMPivot for real-time data in Configuration Manager

 Upgrade the target devices to the latest version of the Configuration Manager client.

 The Configuration Manager administrator needs the Read permission on the SMS Scripts object, the Run Scripts permission on the Collection, and the default scope.
-The Scripts Runner role has these permissions.
-For more information, see Security roles for scripts.
+The Scripts Runner role has these permissions, which isn't created by default.
+For more information on creating this custom security role, please see Security roles for scripts.

 To gather data for the following entities, target clients require PowerShell version 5.0: